Chung Ju-yung: Hyundai (1946–1986)

-Later years

 From the 1980s until recently, the Hyundai Group was split into many satellite groups.
-Chung had a very successful career.
-In Seosan, he carried out a successful reclamation project, using a decommissioned oil tanker as a cofferdam.
-In 1998, he herded 1,001 cows through the Korean Demilitarized Zone to North Korea, which he claimed was a repayment 1,000 times over for a cow he took to afford his ticket when he escaped his father's farm.
+In Seosan, he carried out a reclamation project, using a decommissioned oil tanker as a cofferdam.
+In 1998, he herded 1,001 cows through the Korean Demilitarized Zone to North Korea, which he claimed was a repayment 1,000 times over for a cow he took to afford his ticket when he left his father's farm.
 Chung was the first civilian to cross the Korean DMZ since the division of Korea.
 He was the first to propose the Geumgangsan sightseeing excursions.
-He founded the Hyundai Heavy Steel Company which developed a non-dock ship-making method.
+He founded the Hyundai Heavy Steel Company, which developed a non-dock ship-making method.

-Chung's philanthropy distinguished him from the other businessmen of his generation.
 In 1977, he founded the Asan Foundation with a scope of activities comparable to those of the Ford or Rockefeller foundations.
-The foundation was organized into four major areas of service: medical support, social welfare, research and development, and a scholarship fund.
+The foundation was organized into four areas of service: medical support, social welfare, research and development, and a scholarship fund.
 Through its efforts, the foundation established nine hospitals throughout South Korea, built Ulsan Medical College, and funded the Asan Life Sciences Research Institute.
 The foundation also initiated cooperative arrangements between industry and academic institutions by supporting such academic research as the Sinyoung Research Fund.

 In 1982, Chung received the Golden Plate Award of the American Academy of Achievement.

-Political activities
+Political career

 Chung is credited with successfully lobbying for South Korea to host the 1988 Summer Olympics.
-This success highlighted the accomplishments of his generation in the eyes of the world and became a source of great pride to the people of Seoul.
-In 1992 the International Olympic Committee awarded Chung an IOC Medallion for his contributions to sports as a vehicle of international understanding.
+In 1992, the International Olympic Committee awarded Chung an IOC Medallion for his contributions to sports as a vehicle of international understanding.

 Chung ran unsuccessfully as a Unification National Party presidential candidate for the 1992 South Korean presidential election.
+During this time, he was estimated to have a personal wealth of $4 billion, making him the richest man in Korea, though later estimates have placed him considerably lower.

 Chung also worked to normalize relations between the two Koreas.
-In 1998, at the age of 82, he worked with the South Korean government to provide economic assistance to the North.
+In 1998, at the age of 82, he worked with the South Korean government to provide economic assistance to North Korea.
 President Kim Dae-jung wanted to provide a $100 million donation as a way to jump-start economic development in North Korea under his Sunshine Policy.
 However, Kim could not find a legal way to transfer the funds.
 He turned to Chung, who was already negotiating a large program with the North.
 Kim persuaded Chung to increase his investment by $100 million with money from secret loans provided by the government-controlled Korea Development Bank.
 The historic 2000 inter-Korean summit took place, with Chung traveling across the border in a motorcade of cars containing some 1001 "unification cows" as a gift to the North Korean people.